DAB0mB/event-ops/README.md

 }
 ```

-To use `sumState` in a React component, we can import some helpers from `event-ops/react`:
+To use `sumState` in a React component, you can import some helpers from `event-ops/react`:

 ```jsx
 import { useValue } from 'event-ops/react';